secretshxcksource00/tst2/README.md

 # Incredibox
-A source code of Incredibox extracted from Android apps
+A source code of Incredibox extracted from Android app

 You can run it on apache, nginx or any other web server.
 The Android version has same assets as PC version.